Veggie-packed, nutritious, and flavor-loaded, Turkey Bolognese is savory, filling, and easy to make – the perfect meal for weeknights.

 • Freshly grated Parmesan cheese

-• Optional: freshly chopped parsley or basil
+• Freshly chopped parsley or basil, optional

 Instructions

-• VEGGIES: Add 1 tablespoon oil to a large deep skillet/pot (one big enough to hold all the pasta later!)
-Heat to medium low, and add in the finely diced onion, carrot, and celery.
-Cook, stirring occasionally, for 5-7 minutes.
-Add in the garlic and continue to cook and stir for an additional 3-5 minutes until vegetables are softened and straw colored (you don't want to brown the veggies; reduce the heat if they start browning).
-Move veggies to the sides of the skillet and increase the heat to medium-high.
+• Add oil to a large, deep pot (one big enough to hold all the pasta later!).
+Heat to medium-low, and add finely diced onion, carrot, and celery.
+Cook, stirring occasionally, 5โ€“7 minutes.
+Add garlic and continue to cook and stir an additional 3โ€“5 minutes until vegetables are softened and straw colored (reduce heat if they start browning).
+Move veggies to the sides of the pot and increase heat to medium-high.

-• GROUND TURKEY: Add the ground turkey to the center of the pan.
+• Add ground turkey to the center.
 Brown the turkey, crumbling and breaking it up as you stir.
-Cook 5-7 minutes or until mostly browned through.
-Drain any accumulated liquid from the ground turkey if needed.
-Add in the seasonings: the 1/2 teaspoon each of dried thyme, dried basil and dried oregano.
-Season to taste with salt and pepper, I add 1/2 teaspoon of each.
+Cook 5โ€“7 minutes or until mostly browned through.
+Drain any accumulated liquid from the turkey if needed.
+Add in dried thyme, dried basil, and dried oregano.
+Season to taste with salt and pepper; I add 1/2 teaspoon of each.
 Stir.
-Immediately pour in the beef broth (See Note 2) and scrape up any browned bits from the bottom of the skillet.
-Cook, stirring until juice is reduced in half, about 1-2 minutes.
+Immediately pour in grape juice (see note 2) and scrape up any browned bits from the bottom of the skillet.
+Cook, stirring until juice is reduced in half, about 1โ€“2 minutes.

-• SIMMER: Reduce the heat to medium.
-Stir in the tomato paste, bouillon powder, and Worcestershire sauce.
-Add in the crushed tomatoes and stir.
-Add in the bay leaves and bring to a simmer.
-Simmer, uncovered, for 10-15 minutes or until thickened and fragrant, stirring occasionally.
-Taste and adjust to personal preference adding more salt and pepper as needed.
-Also taste for sourness -- if you use high-quality tomatoes, it shouldn't be sour.
-On occasion, however, you might need to add a teaspoon or so of white sugar to balance out the acid.
+• Reduce heat to medium.
+Stir in tomato paste, bouillon powder, and Worcestershire sauce.
+Add crushed tomatoes and stir.
+Add bay leaves and bring to a simmer.
+Simmer, uncovered, 10โ€“15 minutes or until thickened and fragrant, stirring occasionally.
+Taste and adjust to personal preference, adding more salt and pepper as needed.
+Also taste for sournessโ€”if you use high-quality tomatoes, it shouldnโ€™t be sour.
+On occasion, however, you might need a teaspoon or so of granulated sugar to balance out the acid.

-• SPAGHETTI: Meanwhile, follow package directions to cook the spaghetti to al dente.
-(Don't forget to salt the water generously!
+• Meanwhile, follow package directions to cook the spaghetti to al dente.
+(Donโ€™t forget to salt the water generously!
 I add 1 teaspoon salt to every 4 cups of water.)
-Remove about 1 cup of the pasta water before draining the spaghetti -- you may needed it for emulsifying.
+Remove about 1 cup of the pasta water before draining the spaghetti if you want to emulsify.

-• To EMULSIFY: Bring a large pot of salted water to boil.
-Follow package directions to cook the pasta but DON'T DRAIN (yet!)
+• To Emulsify: Bring a large pot of salted water to boil.
+Follow package directions to cook the pasta but donโ€™t drain (yet!).
 Scoop out a cup of pasta cooking water and set aside.
 Now, you can drain the pasta.
-Add half of the Bolognese sauce to the pot used to cook the pasta.
+Add half the Bolognese sauce to the pot used to cook the pasta.
 Add hot drained pasta right on top.
 Toss the pasta and sauce gently for a couple of minutes, slowly adding the reserved pasta water as needed until the sauce thickens and generously coats the pasta.
-(I usually only use about 1/4 to 1/2 cup of reserved pasta water, but it varies depending on a lot of factors, so add just enough until you have a thick rich sauce coating the pasta).
+(I usually only use 1/4 to 1/2 cup of reserved pasta water, but it varies depending on a lot of factors, so add just enough until you have a thick, rich sauce coating the pasta).

 Video